-The city of Strasbourg has its origins in a Roman square called Argentorata, destroyed by the barbarians and rebuilt in the 7th century under the name of Stratzeburg, which means “city of roads.”
+The city of Strasbourg originates in a Roman square called Argentorata, which was destroyed by the barbarians and rebuilt in the 7th century under the name of Stratzeburg, which means “city of roads.”

-The arts and sciences grew, Protestantism developed.
+The arts and sciences grew, and Protestantism developed.
 In 1681 the city was occupied by the French and fortified by Vauban.

-What to see and visit in Strasbourg?
+What to See and visit in Strasbourg?

 From here, the works progressed very slowly and were not completed until 1778.

-The first stone of the facade was laid in 1277.
-And its decoration is amazing.
-On the porch on the right we can see the Sane Virgins and the Mad Virgins.
+The first stone of the facade was laid in 1277, and its decoration is amazing.
+On the porch on the right, we can see the Sane Virgins and the Mad Virgins.

-Inside the Strasbourg Cathedral stand out its colorful stained glass windows of the thirteenth and fourteenth centuries, the organ in the form of a swallow’s nest, the pulpit, although undoubtedly what most caught our attention the most was the Astronomical Clock.
+Inside the Strasbourg Cathedral stand out its colorful stained glass windows of the thirteenth and fourteenth centuries, the organ in the form of a swallow’s nest, and the pulpit, although undoubtedly what caught our attention the most was the Astronomical Clock.

 The Kammerzell House

 One of the most beautiful houses in Strasbourg is the Kammerzell House.
-It was the home of rich merchants for generations and is located at number 16 of the Cathedral Square.
+It was the home of rich merchants for generations and is located at number 16 of Cathedral Square.

-You leave behind the cathedral square and go to the Place du Chateau where the Rohan Palace is located.
+You leave behind the cathedral square and go to the Place du Chateau, where the Rohan Palace is located.

 Notre Dame Museum of the Work

-It is a very picturesque building, housing inside several original statues of the cathedral portals that were managed to be saved from the French Revolution, as well as stained glass, paintings and furniture from between the 11th and 17th centuries.
+It is a very picturesque building, housing several original statues of the cathedral portals that were managed to be saved from the French Revolution and stained glass, paintings, and furniture from between the 11th and 17th centuries.

 Ribera del Ill in Strasbourg

-Continue your visit by strolling along the banks of the Ill until you reach the Petite France.
+Continue your visit by strolling along the banks of Ill until you reach Petite France.
 We made a small stretch of this road and then went to get the car.
 You can see in the pictures that we were quite late.

 The Alsatian Museum